-Definition: Percent of needs assessment participants who received each of type of linkage service at the time of diagnosis, and the percent reporting being linked to HIV medical care within 1 months of diagnosis.
+GRAPH 4-Service Linkage Activities Received at the Time of HIV Diagnosis in the Houston Area, 2016 Definition: Percent of needs assessment participants who received each of type of linkage service at the time of diagnosis, and the percent reporting being linked to HIV medical care within 1 months of diagnosis.

-(Graph 5) Receipt of an appointment for the first medical visit appears to be positively associated with early linkage: 74% of those who linked to care within 1 months received an appointment at the time of diagnosis, while only 59% of those who did not link to care within 1 months received an appointment at the time of diagnosis.
+(Graph 5) Receipt of an appointment for the first medical visit appears to be positively associated with early linkage: 74% of those who linked to care within 1 months received an appointment at the time of diagnosis, while only 59% of those who did not link to care within 1 months received an appointment the time at of diagnosis.